 System 80 (and TRS-80 Model 1) Driving Instructions

-This page is for all those people unfamiliar with the System 80 (and its equivalents) but who want to know how to operate the "beast", so they can boot up a real one, or at least follow the documentation in the various emulators available on this site and www.trs-80.com , and so try some of the software.
+This page is for all those people unfamiliar with the System 80 (and its equivalents) but who want to know how to operate the "beast", either so they can boot up a real one, or at least follow the documentation in the various emulators available on this site and so try some of the software.
 These instructions are also applicable to the TRS-80 Model 1.
 The only differences are the words displayed on start-up (see below) and that the <NEW LINE> key is labeled <ENTER> in the TRS-80 Model 1.

-Much of what is written here also pertains to other 8-bit computers of the time.
 Unlike the computers of today, the System 80 had no windows, no mouse, no touch-screens and no Internet.
 Apps were known as Programs.
 There was no such thing as multitasking (i.e. running more than one program at a time) and the video was monochrome.
 The computer was operated by typing in commands by way of a command line interface (CLI).
 Programs came on cassette tape, or on floppy disk.
 Hard disks were amazing things whispered about in awe.
 These properties were similar to other early 8-bit computers of the time.

 The System-80 came in two states.
 With or without disk drives.
 Software loading commands differed considerably depending on which configuration was being used.